ElChaderino/The-Squiggle-Interpreter/README.md

 Follow the Code Style Guidelines as outlined in our CONTRIBUTING.md (if available).

 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU/GPL 3 License.
 Use, modify, and distribute this software with proper attribution.

 Authors
 EL Chaderino/VocalARR – Creator & Maintainer